apache/skywalking/docs/en/setup/backend/backend-meter.md

 - `scale`.
 Scale value into meter.
 Support single value.
 > meter["test_meter"].scale(2)

 In this case, all of the meter values will scale `2`.
+For example, `meter["test_meter"]` value is 1, then using `scale(2)`, the result will be `100`.
-- `rate`.
-Rate value from the time range.
+- `rate`.(Not Recommended) Rate value from the time range.
 Support single value and Histogram.
 > meter["test_meter"].rate("P15S")

 In this case, all of the meter values will rate from `15s` before.
-- `irate`.
-IRate value from the time range.
+- `irate`.(Not Recommended) IRate value from the time range.
 Support single value and Histogram.
 > meter["test_meter"].irate("P15S")

 In this case, all of the meter values will irate from `15s` before.
-- `increase`. increase value from the time range.
+- `increase`.(Not Recommended) increase value from the time range.
 Support single value and Histogram.
 > meter["test_meter"].increase("P15S")

 In this case, all of the meter values will increase from `15s` before.

-If you want to use `rate`, `irate`, `increase` function, use client-side API.
+Even we supported `rate`, `irate`, `increase` function in the backend, but we still recommend user to consider using client-side APIs to do these.
+Because
-- FAQ, why no `rate`, `irate`, `increase` at the backend.
+1. The OAP has to set up caches to calculate the value.
-Once the agent reconnected to another OAP instance, the time windows of rate calculation will break.
+1. Once the agent reconnected to another OAP instance, the time windows of rate calculation will break.
 Then, the result would not be accurate.